pasqualerossi/42-Piscine/C00 - C07 Piscine Projects/c02/README.md

 - EX05 - Check a String is Printable
 - EX06 - Get the Length of a String
 - EX07 - Make a String Uppercase
-- EX08 - Sort Integers
+- EX08 - Make a String Lowercase